 With the completion of our initial public offering, we are now subject to the periodic reporting, proxy solicitation, insider trading prohibitions and other obligations imposed under the Securities Exchange Act.
 In addition, certain of the provisions of the Sarbanes-Oxley Act became applicable to us at the completion of the offering.
 Compliance with these requirements will increase our legal, accounting and other compliance costs and the cost of directors and officer's liability insurance, and will require management to devote substantial time and effort to ensure initial and ongoing compliance with these obligations.
 A key component of compliance under the Exchange Act is to produce quarterly and annual financial reports within prescribed time periods after the close of our fiscal year and each fiscal quarter.
 Historically, we have not been required to prepare such financial reports within these time periods.
 Failure to satisfy these reporting requirements may result in delisting of our common stock by the NASDAQ Capital Market, and inquiries from or sanctions by the SEC.
 Moreover, the provision of the Sarbanes-Oxley Act that requires public companies to review and report on the adequacy of their internal controls over financial reporting may be applicable to us in 2022.
-We expect these rules, regulations and requirements to significantly increase our accounting, legal, compliance and administrative staff with experience working for public companies.
+We expect these rules, regulations and requirements to significantly increase our accounting, legal, compliance and other costs and to make some activities more time-consuming and costly.
+We also will need to hire additional accounting, legal, compliance and administrative staff with experience working for public companies.
 We may be unable to hire such additional staff on terms that are favorable to us, or at all.
 In addition, such additional staff may not be able to provide such services at levels sufficient to comply with these requirements.
 Moreover, the rules that became applicable to us as a public company could make it more difficult and expensive for us to attract and retain qualified members of our board of directors and qualified executive officers.
-We also anticipate that these rules will make it more expensive for us to obtain directors' and officers' and officers' substa
+We also anticipate that these rules will make it more expensive for us to obtain directors' and officers' insurance, and we may be required to incur substantially higher costs to obtain such coverage.
+If we fail to predict these costs accurately or to manage these costs effectively, our operating results could be adversely affected.